suhasramanand/ramp/ramp-fe-challenge/README.md

 #### Solution

 - Solutions can be HTML, CSS or Javascript oriented, depending on the bug and your solution.
-- Modify any file inside the `src` folder as long as the expected result is correct.
+- Modify any file inside the `src` folder as long as the expected result is correct. (_See [Submission](#Submission)_)
 - The goal is to solve the bug as expected.
 Finding a clean and efficient solution is a nice to have, but not required.
-- Except for the last one, the first bugs don't depend on each other and can be solved in any order.
+- You can solve the bugs in any order, they don't depend on each other
   - We recommend reading all the descriptions first.
 You might find the solution to one bug while trying to fix another.
-  - The last bug will need other bugs to be fixed first in order to be reproduced.
-- You cannot add any external dependency to the project.
-The bugs can be solved with vanilla HTML, CSS and Javascript.

 ---